Leo-Mart/NextJS_Portfolio/README.md

 ## Future Improvements

-- FIx some styling for the MDX files.
+- Fix some styling for the MDX files.
+- Might want to build a custom MDXComponent at some point.
 - Potentially fully responsive design.
 - Keep adding new projects and blog posts, maybe use something else to not have to push posts and project-pages to this repo.
 Git submodules?
 - Maybe plug in a proper backend and database at some point, though I see no reason for this at the moment.